BizUnit/BizUnit/README.md

 Install-Package BizUnit.Core
 ```

-The NuGet packages for all test step libraries are independantly packaged, for example the core test step library may be installed as follows:
+The NuGet packages for all test step libraries are independantly packaged.
+The common BizUnit test steps previously packaged with BizUnit are now packaged seperately as [BizUnit.TestSteps](https://www.nuget.org/packages/BizUnit.TestSteps/), the NuGet package may be installed as follows:
 ```
 Install-Package BizUnit.TestSteps
 ```

-There's also a very early version of an Azure test step library here, this maybe installed as follows:
+There's also a very early version of an [Azure test step](https://www.nuget.org/packages/BizUnit.TestSteps.Azure/) library here, this maybe installed as follows:
 ```
 Install-Package BizUnit.TestSteps.Azure
 ```

+#### Sample BizUnit Test Case (Using API's)
-Here's a sample BizUnit test case run from NUnit:
+Below is a sample BizUnit test case that is built using the API and then run from NUnit:
 ```
 [Test]
 public void SampleTestCase()